sliderule-analytics/cube-cloud-data-studio-connector/README.md

 ## Testing

+The dscc gen library only works with node version 14.19 or earlier.
+Use nvm to install and switch node versions.

 Note that `npm run try_latest` doesn't work at first because it uses the wrong deployment id.
 Get the correct deploy id from [here](https://script.google.com/home/projects/1xEDsQ9o0cLXwXIgfAulqmFktZoioqJX3duxO_CcWEkoNMeVNBIOtswyk/deployments/AKfycbwL55nncAn_tchr2b3OOsliPmNblexiEJvCMBz7Og4)